Radiation for Prostate Cancer

 FAQs

-Does Dr. Selva see second opinion patients considering radiation for prostate cancer?
+Does Dr. Jones see second opinion patients considering radiation for prostate cancer?

-Yes, Dr. Selva sees patients for second opinions for radiation therapy.
+Yes, Dr. Jones sees patients for second opinions for radiation therapy.
 It’s important to feel comfortable with your radiation oncologist and their team.

 Will radiation therapy make me radioactive or dangerous to other people?